-However, Virtual desktop infrastructure (VDI) refers to a kind of desktop virtualization.
+However, Virtual desktop infrastructure (VDI) is a kind of desktop virtualization.
 This data center technology provides hosted desktops to remote users.

 How Does VDI Work?

 In Virtual Desktop Infrastructure (VDI), a Virtual Machine Monitor (VMM) or hypervisor is the software that partitions servers into various VMs and runs them.
-These machines, in turn, host several virtual desktops that users can access from their computers remotely from anywhere.
+These machines, in turn, host several virtual desktops that users can access remotely from their computers.

 Furthermore, users connect their desktops to these VMs via a connection broker – a software gateway between the server and users.
 This software decides who can connect to which VM in a data center.